-- What proof do we have that our expertise is both relevant and valuable? – Examples include marketable case studies and outcomes, fact-based research, and any other “in market” application of our recommended remedy.
+- What proof do we have that our expertise is both relevant and valuable?
+Examples include marketable case studies and outcomes, fact-based research, and any other “in market” application of our recommended remedy.

 That said, we can’t invest in everything.
-Generally, a firm has to make decisions about where to invest resources (and where not to) in order to build something tangibly different and uniquely valuable to its ideal clientele.
+Generally, a firm has to make decisions about where to invest resources (and where not to) in order to fulfill its point of view and build something tangibly different and uniquely valuable to its ideal clientele.